docarray/docarray/docs/fundamentals/documentarray/matching.md

 (match-documentarray)=
-# Find Nearest Neighbours
+# Find Nearest Neighbors

 ```{important}

 {meth}`~docarray.array.mixins.match.MatchMixin.match` and {meth}`~docarray.array.mixins.find.FindMixin.find` support both CPU & GPU.
 ```

-Once `.embeddings` is set, you can use the {meth}`~docarray.array.mixins.find.FindMixin.find` or {func}`~docarray.array.mixins.match.MatchMixin.match` method to find the nearest-neighbour Documents from another DocumentArray (or the current DocumentArray itself) based on their `.embeddings` and distance metrics.
+Once `.embeddings` is set, you can use the {meth}`~docarray.array.mixins.find.FindMixin.find` or {func}`~docarray.array.mixins.match.MatchMixin.match` method to find the nearest-neighbor Documents from another DocumentArray (or the current DocumentArray itself) based on their `.embeddings` and distance metrics.

 ## Difference between find and match

-Though both `.find()` and `.match()` are about finding nearest neighbours of a given "query" and both accept similar arguments, there are some differences:
+Though both `.find()` and `.match()` are about finding nearest neighbors of a given "query" and both accept similar arguments, there are some differences:

 ##### Which side is the query on?

 - `.find()` always requires the query on the right-hand side.
-Say you have a DocumentArray with one million Documents, to find a query's nearest neighbours you should use `one_million_docs.find(query)`;
+Say you have a DocumentArray with one million Documents, to find a query's nearest neighbors you should use `one_million_docs.find(query)`;
 - `.match()` assumes the query is on left-hand side. `A.match(B)` semantically means "A matches against B and saves the results to A".
 So with `.match()` you should use `query.match(one_million_docs)`.

 ##### What's the query type?